 Now, as a DM, you're going to run into this issue, and there are things you should keep in mind.

 First, anyone who approaches, enters and runs in your campaign, with the idea firmly in their mind that leaving at any time is an option, is going to be trouble.
 As Mark Twain said, "Never allow someone to be your priority while allowing yourself to be their option."
-It would never occur to most DMs to have it firmly in their mind that booting a player from a campaign on the turn of a rule was an acceptable practice.
-As a DM, you take it upon yourself to be responsible for your players; you organize the campaign for them; you try create circumstances in which they can succeed or fail; and you attempt to do this without taking advantage of the player's vulnerability, nor lording your supposed power as DM over them.
-If a player makes a mistake, do you scream at them, demand to know what the fuck is wrong with them, and then boot them from your campaign?
+It would never occur to most DMs to have it in mind that booting a player from a campaign on the turn of a rule was an acceptable practice.
+As a DM, you take it upon yourself to be responsible for your players; you organize the campaign for them; you create circumstances in which they can succeed or fail; and you attempt to do this without taking advantage of the player's vulnerability, nor lording your supposed power as DM over them.
+If a player makes a mistake, do you scream at them, demand to know what the fuck is wrong with them, then boot them from your campaign?

 No. But you will have players do this to YOU.
-They will declare that you've broken player trust or that you've deliberately ruined their chances or some other ridiculous accusation - any of which, if they were true, would have probably been due to the DM making a mistake somewhere along the way, a mistake that could certainly be fixed within the structure of the game.
+They will declare that you've broken player trust or that you've deliberately ruined their chances or some other ridiculous accusation - any of which, if true, would have probably been due to the DM making a mistake somewhere along the way, a mistake that could certainly be fixed within the structure of the game.
 DMs make mistakes.
 Everyone makes mistakes.
 But if the mistake made by a player carries with it the understanding of the dungeon master, it follows that a mistake made by the dungeon master ought to be understood by the player.

 The other thing you must understand is that your rules will undergo criticism from time to time.
 Remember that players will, it is sad to say, come and go.
 Those who are not happy with your rules will find someone's rules they are happy with, or will settle down and make a world of their own.
 But your world will be in your possession for a long, long time; and you should play by the rules that make you comfortable and happy.
 The game cannot be played without you; but you can play your game without a given player.
 So do not become too upset if a given player doesn't see things your way.
 You've been working on this world since the beginning.
 They've only been here for a few weeks.